deepTools: tools for exploring deep sequencing data¶

 - Galaxy usage – our public deepTools Galaxy server let’s you use the deepTools within the familiar Galaxy framework without the need to master the command line

-The flow chart below depicts the different tool modules that are currently available (deepTools modules are written in bold red and black font).
+The flow chart below depicts the different tool modules that are currently available.

 If the file names in the figure mean nothing to you, please make sure to check our Glossary of NGS terms.

 While developing deepTools, we continuously strive to create software that fulfills the following criteria: